Recipe from Jeremy McAdams farmer owner of Northwood Mushrooms

 Note: If working with dried mushrooms, rehydrating is as easy as boiling water!
 Place dried mushrooms in a heat-proof bowl and cover with boiling water (I like to use my electric tea kettle!).
 Allow mushrooms to absorb the water for 1-2 hours.
 Strain liquid and save for a delicious soup broth.
 Dried mushrooms expand at least twice their size, so make sure there is plenty of hot water covering them as they rehydrate.

-- ½ to ¾ cup shiitake or oyster mushrooms from Cherry Tree House Mushrooms, cleaned and roughly chopped (see note if working with dried mushrooms)
+- ½ to ¾ cup shiitake or oyster mushrooms from Northwood Mushrooms, cleaned and roughly chopped (see note above if working with dried mushrooms)

 - 1 onion, thinly sliced